‘Walking Dead’: Lauren Cohan On Season 7 Finale, Glenn Rhee, And Death Dinners

 The Walking Dead Season 7 finale airs this Sunday on AMC.
-Fans are looking forward to another episode, but are also nervous.
+Fans are looking forward to another episode but are also nervous.
 Not only do season finales usually mean a lot of death, but Negan (Jeffrey Dean Morgan) is the most vicious and brutal villain to date.
 What can viewers expect?
 Recently, Lauren Cohan discussed the upcoming installment, calling it bittersweet, beautiful, and heartbreaking.
 The actress also talked about the brutal murder of Glenn Rhee (Steven Yeun) and death dinners.

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the zombie apocalyptic series.